HypeCheck

 "helps people lose more weight than dieting alone" Supported

-Clinical trials confirm orlistat aids weight loss with diet/exercise.
+Clinical trials confirm orlistat produces modest additional weight loss vs. diet alone.

 Based on: Orlistat